ashrithjacob/MNIST_dataset/README.md

 Input Data-
 Unlike RGB images which have 3 channels, MNIST has only 1 channel, a greyscale channel.

+Training Data-
+60000 images

+Test Data-
+10000 images

+Evaluation Metric-
+Accuracy: The number of correct predictions made by the model divided by the total number of predictions made on the test data

 ## Network Architecture:
 In this project we use 2 hidden layers and an output softmax layer containing 10 nodes.
 We use an input layer containing a single channel from the greyscale image(0-255)